 With fasting and some light exercise, you can most likely get back into ketosis 12-16 hours after your cheat meal, assuming you’ve been on the keto diet for at least a month.
 If you’re newer to the diet, it could take longer.

 These are a supplemental form of the ketones your body naturally produces and also come with their own set of health benefits.
 You can take a small serving of exogenous ketones in powder form or in pill form.

 Keep in mind that after a cheat day, it’s best to start with intermittent fasting paired with light exercise before jumping right into exogenous ketones.

 This is because you’re body will always choose glucose over ketones.
 So if there’s still a high level of glucose left over from your cheat day, exogenous ketones won’t help.

-Benefits of exogenous ketones
+Benefits of Exogenous Ketones

-In scientific study, exogenous ketone supplements were given to samples of rats.
+In a scientific study, exogenous ketone supplements were given to samples of rats.
 The hypothesis was that orally administering the supplements would produce sustained nutritional ketosis without carbohydrate restriction.

 The time period was 28 days.
 The results proved exactly that: these supplements could induce a state of nutritional ketosis without needed to restrict carbs.

 In addition to regulating other hormones, they helped reduce glucose, a benefit of ketosis.
 Exogenous ketones won’t ever be stored as body fat since the kidneys will filter them out through urine.